-Most guides state that Sun's irradiance can be used for two things: to heat objects and to produce electricity.
-In reality, with the right equipment sunlight can also be converted to chemical energy in fuels.
+Most guides say that Sun's irradiance can be used for two things: to heat objects and to produce electricity.
+In reality, it can also convert into chemical energy.
+In the nature, through photosynthesis, plants utilize sunlight to grow and reproduce.
+Similarly, with the right equipment which implements sort of "artificial photosynthesis", light can drive the reactions resulting in energy stored in chemical bonds of "solar fuel".
 However this process is still in R&D stage and is not quite suitable for residential applications.
-By the way, some tutorials claim that sunlight is the source for all
+By the way, some articles claim that sunlight is the source for all

 is more complex.
 It can be done in several different ways.
 Solar cells

-, also known as photovoltaic (PV) devices, directly convert the light's energy into electricity in the form of DC voltage.
+, also known as photovoltaic (PV) devices, directly convert the electromagnetic radiation into electricity in the form of DC voltage.
 These cells can be combined into panels, which in turn can be connected into arrays.
 Solar electricity is used to feed various electric loads from small calculators to large power plants.
-Since the PV cells produce DC voltage, you need to use DC-AC inverters for all the conventional equipment requiring AC power (see this diagram
+Since the PV cells produce DC voltage, you need to use DC-AC inverters to feed all the conventional equipment requiring AC power (see a diagram

 Using sunlight for water heating can be quite efficient and cost effective.
 Using sunlight for electricity however, has two primary drawbacks.